What are we doing here? And why?

 Paul Trask

 Paul Trask joined the RLDS church shortly after marrying Leslie in 1970.
 He ultimately embraced this church, and became an ardent supporter for 19 years.
 Paul held RLDS priesthood for 15 years, pastored RLDS churches in San Francisco and Independence, Missouri and was a Counselor to the San Francisco Bay Stake Bishop.
 In the late 1980s the Lord began to reveal to the Trasks the errors of Joseph Smith and the RLDS church.
-This process culminated with their departure from the church in 1989.
-Not long after, Paul enrolled in seminary and in 1993 graduated from Fuller Theological Seminary in Pasadena, California with a Masters of Divinity degree.
-In 1997 Paul published his first book, Part Way to Utah: the Forgotten Mormons.
-In early 2001 he created this website.
-And in 2006 he published his second book, The Long Way Home: Moving from a Pseudo-Christian Cult into Genuine Christianity.
+This process culminated with Paul’s resignation as pastor and the family’s departure from the RLDS church in early 1989.
+In 1988 Paul had been pastor of Restoration Branch, at that time the largest of the independent congregations in Independence.

 Leslie Trask